ALMA-IMF. XXI.: N$_2$H$^+$ kinematics in the G012.80 protocluster: Evidence for filament rotation and evolution: Discussion

-In the R1 filament, which contains only two prestellar cores \citep{armante2024}, the low SFR of $\sim$\,4.24~M$_{\odot}$~Myr$^{-1}$ and an SFE of $\sim$\,0.002 suggest that star formation is proceeding slowly despite the high gas density.
-In contrast, the R2 filament contains both prestellar and protostellar cores and shows a significantly higher SFR of $\sim$\,55.3~M${\odot}$~Myr$^{-1}$ and an SFE of $\sim$\,0.008 (see Sec.~\ref{sec:mass}).
 The presence of multiple protostellar cores indicates that R2 has been more active in forming cores up to now and is a more efficient star-forming region.
 The lack of protostellar cores and very limited number of prestellar cores in R1, together with the kinematic differences previously reviewed, point to marked contrasts between the two filaments, suggesting that R1 is at an earlier evolutionary stage, prior to the filament concentration and active star formation already evident in R2.
 This implies that, while potentially less evolved than R2, the R1 filament may eventually reach a higher level of core formation as its dense gas reservoir becomes more active.
 However, the physical processes driving this activity remain uncertain.
 Similar contrasts in core populations have also been reported in young filaments, such as those in the G351 protocluster \citep{nico2024}.
+However, the extended structure of R1 suggests that its internal evolutionary state may not be uniform.
+In particular, the lower portion of the filament, located closer to the central region hosting the OB star cluster and its associated \hh bubbles, shows a higher concentration of dense cores and more complex kinmatic signatures than the upper part of the R1 filament.
+The DCN PV diagrams reveals several V-shaped velocity patterns in the extended area at the bottom of R1, some of which converge toward massive cores while others appear spatially connected to the central ionized region.
+These features may trace localized gas inflows along filamentary structures toward either individual cores or the cluster enviroment.
+One possible interpretation is that the expansion of the nearby \hh bubble is compressing the surronding molecular gas, potentially enhancing core formation in the lower portion of R1.
+Such feedback driven triggering has been suggested in other star-forming regions where expanding ionized bubbles interact with dense filaments \citep[e.g.,][]{doris2022,neupane2024}.
+In this context, the higher abundance of dense cores in this bottom and extend part of R1 may reflect a locally accelerated phase of star formation (compared to the upper part that exhibits potential rotation signatures) superposed on an otherwise less evolved filament.